getify/You-Dont-Know-JS/scope & closures/ch3.md

 As such, you can code defensively and achieve the same results as the dependency managers do without actually needing to use them, if you so choose.
 See the later chapter on Closure for more information about the module pattern.

-## IIFE
+## Immediate Functions

-We've seen that we can take any snippet of code and wrap a function around it, and that effectively "hides" any enclosed variable or function declarations from the current scope inside that function's inner scope.
+We've seen that we can take any snippet of code and wrap a function around it, and that effectively "hides" any enclosed variable or function declarations from the outside scope inside that function's inner scope.

 For example: